axiangcoding/wt-resource-tool/README.md

 We did the hard work for you, parsing the data and making it human-readable, so you can focus on what you do best: creating awesome projects for the War Thunder community.

+## Not official

+This project is not affiliated with Gaijin Entertainment.

+> However, we did get in touch with Gaijin, maybe some interesting things will happen in the future.
+WHO KNOWS?

 ## Features

 - **Easy to use**: Install `wt-resource-tool` via pip and start using it right away.
 - **Human-readable**: All data is parsed and presented in a human-readable format.
 - **Accessible**: Don't need to download entire data to your local environment everytime.
+- **Up-to-date**: We keep the data up-to-date with the [War-Thunder-Datamine](https://github.com/gszabi99/War-Thunder-Datamine) repository.
+Thanks to the contributors!

 ## Data